OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/disc/arkord.md

 ---
 title: arkord
-description: This page contains details about the arkord function, which returns ARK orders in a DataFrame.
+description: "This page contains details about the arkord function, which returns ARK" orders in a DataFrame.
 The function provides options to filter based on buys only, sells only, or by a specific fund.
 This page also lists the various columns in the returned DataFrame, which includes ticker, date, shares, weight, fund, and direction.